BCHPleaseOrg/sbx/PROPOSAL.md

 # Part IV: The Bailout

-As of Friday, July 1st 2022, the condition of the "locked" $BCH funds securing the SmartBCH sidechain are in question.
+As of Sunday, July 3rd 2022, the condition of the "locked" $BCH funds securing the SmartBCH sidechain are in question.
 We propose to create a new "socialized" token to absorb the current debt incurred.

 - [bitcoincash:qptplw8rl7r7nzmze8mnhrdc3guny3p2ng8vz443qu](https://blockchair.com/bitcoin-cash/address/qptplw8rl7r7nzmze8mnhrdc3guny3p2ng8vz443qu)
 - 101,382.30027849 $BCH
 - Valued at US$10,269,013.20

-101,382 $rvBCH (Recovery Value) NFTs will be minted.
+21,000,000 $SBX tokens will be minted.

+The first 10,138,230 $SBX will be valued at 0.01 $BCH each and traded via the SBX.cash website for $BCH to replenish the treasury.

+A snapshot will be taken of each and every $SBX holder and automatically registered to the Bailout contract.
+In the fortunate event that the "locked" coins are recovered from the "original custodian", the full balance will be available for withdrawl from the Bailout contract.

+> NOTE: At anytime, registered account holders can be re-assigned.
+Withdrawals can ONLY be delivered to accounts that are registered to the Bailout contract.

+Each and every $SBX holder will have an opportunity to register in the Bailout.sol contract.

+The remaining (10,861,770) $SBX will be deposited into a Token Mining contract that will be managed by the Validators.

 _(the token name is NOT final)_